brewster1134/bumper/README.md

   * source maps
   * [mocha-multi-reporters](https://www.npmjs.com/package/mocha-multi-reporters)
 * DEMO
+  * share lib/commands for demo/routes
   * interpolate
   * shorthand route for showing all libs (lib/* or lib/all)
+  * support tests in develop mode (broken due to css extracted and needing window object to load)
   * demo design
   * separate documentation for developers and designers
   * generate & assign permanent identifiers for labeling objects (the idea is for a designer to label e.g. a button with #A1 that represents a particular style)
   * cdn (bumper.js?foo:1.2.3,bar:latest)
-* BUMPER PACKAGE
+* BUMPER PROJECT
   * browserslist
   * atrackt
   * old bumper stuff
 * CLI
-  * detect if running in bumper vs bumper package
+  * address coerce running twice https://github.com/yargs/yargs/issues/923#issuecomment-458301555
   * bumper build (single asset, or individual libs)
   * bumper deploy (build assets, docs, prod demo)
-  * bumper init (create skeleton for package)
+  * bumper init (create skeleton for project)
   * bumper lib new (create new blank lib)
   * bumper lib depend (add dependencies to lib) - will it work with workspaces?
   * bumper version new (release a new semantic version)